The Walking Dead: Michonne: Plot

 The three episode miniseries follows Michonne's journey after leaving Rick Grimes' trusted group in issue 126, and what brought her back to the group in issue 139.
 It also serves as a tie-in between the existing The Walking Dead seasons developed by Telltale Games.

 The story begins with Michonne on a boat with four men, having flashbacks about abandoning her two daughters, Colette and Elodie.
 She considers suicide, and if she proceeds, she is stopped in the act by Pete, the boat's leader.
 They receive a radio signal from an area known as Mobjack, and Michonne and Pete disembark to the area, leaving behind their three crew members – Siddiq, Oak (a British immigrant), and Berto – onto Pete's boat.
 Their search leads them to an abandoned boat.
-Upon entering, they find two people chained to the doors, shot in the head, to ensure they couldn't turn to walkers.
+Upon entering, they find two people chained to the doors, shot in the head, to ensure they could not turn to walkers.
 They scavenge around, but are ambushed by Samantha and Greg Fairbanks – two siblings also searching for supplies.
 Whilst fighting off walkers, the group is taken hostage by Randall, a man part of a larger group under the leadership of his sister, Norma, who are hunting Sam and Greg for stealing their supplies from their town.

 The group is taken to a bayou-like community called Monroe, where Michonne and Samantha are left in a ship's storage room, where Samantha apologizes for her behavior and tries to get Michonne to ambush Randall – a choice for the player.
 Randall brings Michonne up to Norma.
 Michonne is questioned by Norma, where the player can comply or refuse.
-Norma warns Michonne that Samantha is a liar and that she shouldn't be trusted.
+Norma warns Michonne that Samantha is a liar and that she should not be trusted.
 Greg is also brought up for questioning, though he lies to Norma, forcing Michonne to either help him, herself, or keep silent.

 Randall forces Zachary, a young member of the ship, to question Michonne, Greg, and Samantha.
-Zachary unintentionally shoots Greg, forcing Michonne to destroy his brain so he doesn't turn.
+Zachary unintentionally shoots Greg, forcing Michonne to destroy his brain so he does not turn.
 A distraught Samantha tries to get revenge by killing Zachary, something Michonne can agree or disagree with.
 Either way, Michonne, and Sam rescue Pete and they fight their way out of Monroe.
 If Zachary was spared, he would, together with his boyfriend Jonas, assist Michonne and Sam to escape to repay Michonne for sparing his life.
 Pete offers to give himself up to save Michonne and Sam, something Michonne can agree or disagree with.
 Sam suggests that they hide at her family's home, but is shot in the shoulder and wounded by Randall during their escape.